John Rylands Research Institute and Library: John Rylands Research Institute

 The John Rylands Research Institute was originally founded by Acting Librarian David Miller in 1987, to promote, fund and stimulate research on the primary material held at Deansgate.
 It was relaunched in 2013, with Professor Peter Pormann as director, as a collaboration between The University of Manchester's Faculty of Humanities and The John Rylands Library.
 The mission of the Institute is to open up the Library's Special Collections to innovative and multidisciplinary research, in partnership with researchers in Manchester and across the globe.
 Since its inception, the Institute has gained both national and international recognition and has been involved in attracting grants to support research on the collections from funders including the Arts and Humanities Research Council, Leverhulme Trust, British Academy and Marie Curie Foundation.
 In addition, generous philanthropic donations from Amin Amiri, David Shreeve, The Soudavar Memorial Foundation and Mark Younger, amongst others, have helped to support a range of important projects.

 In September 2016, Hannah Barker, Professor of British History, took up the role as Director of the John Rylands Research Institute, and in March 2021, the John Rylands Research Institute and The John Rylands Library forged a new partnership as the John Rylands Research Institute and Library.
-The new John Rylands Research Institute and Library (Rylands for short) will be a dynamic community of world-leading researchers, librarians, curators, archivists, conservators and imaging specialists, all dedicated to working together to open the collections up to innovative and multidisciplinary research and engaging wider audiences in that research.

 Governors and Trustees

 Mrs Rylands established a board of trustees to hold the library's assets and a council of governors to maintain the building and control expenditure.
 The council consisted of some representative and some co-optative governors while honorary governors were not members of the council.
 Both these bodies were dissolved at the merger in 1972.
-Members of the council of governors included Professor Arthur Peake and Professor F. F. Bruce both biblical critics and Rylands Professors of Biblical Criticism and Exegesis.
+Members of the council of governors included Arthur Peake and F. F. Bruce both biblical critics and Rylands Professors of Biblical Criticism and Exegesis.

 Visitors

 Many notable people including heads of state have visited the library.
-Charles, Prince of Wales and the Duchess of Cornwall have also visited.
+King Charles III and Queen Camilla (as The Prince of Wales and The Duchess of Cornwall) have also visited.